jclry1/An-Gairdin---MS1/README.md

 [Wireframe mockups](assets/docs/wireframe_v1.pdf) were developed before any coding took place and aim to give an outline of the final layout and flow of the site.

 The initial version of the wireframe was largely adhered to but there were some changes as the design was built, including:
-* Plan to have an image carousel is pending the delivery of images of sufficient quality
 * Plan to have navigation buttons on the home page was discarded as they looked cluttered and detracted from the look of the page.
 The hamburger icon is used on smaller screens and the navigation menu opens across the fixed top and larger scren sizes.
 Instead of navigation buttons, the landing page shows the entrance to the physical space and includes a message clearly identifying the underlying ethos of the organisation.
 * Plan for an image carousel was replaced with the use of Bootstrap card decks with image caps.
 These provide context to the card text and provide sufficient graphic interest on each of the pages.
+A repsonsive gallery page is also included, but with any text context provided.

 ### Color Palette
 The color palette used in the site aims to mirror the changing colours of the seasons in a garden and to be at the same time warm, vibrant and inviting.
 Ideas in relation to colour have been gleaned from general reading.